Image Build

 Other Firmware:

-aop.mbn- Always-On Processor firmwaretz.mbn- TrustZone firmwarecpucp.elf- CPU control processor firmwareprog_firehose- Firehose flashing tool
+aop.mbn- Always-On processor firmwaretz.mbn- TrustZone firmwarecpucp.elf- CPU control processor firmwareprog_firehose- Firehose flashing tool